Michael Winterbottom: 2010s

-The Trip to Spain

-Winterbottom reunited with Coogan and Brydon for a third six-episode series in which the duo travel through Spain, visiting Cantabria, the Basque region, Aragon, La Rioja, Castile-La Mancha and Andalusia.
-The series began filming in September 2016 As with the previous instalments, it premiered on 6 April 2017 as a 6-part weekly TV series on Sky Atlantic, and as a shorter feature film on 22 April 2017 at the Tribeca Film Festival.
+Winterbottom reunited with Coogan and Brydon for The Trip to Spain in 2017, a third six-episode series in which the duo travel through Spain.
+As with the previous instalments, it premiered on 6 April 2017 as a 6-part weekly TV series on Sky Atlantic, and as a shorter feature film on 22 April 2017 at the Tribeca Film Festival.
 The film was released in the US on 11 August 2017.